Ventile-Client/Download/README.md

 # Ventile Client

-if you need Help watch our [tutorial video](https://youtu.be/qllecIdiE-4) or join our [discord server](https://discord.gg/vm4SYSqsde) !
+If you need Help watch our [Tutorial video](https://youtu.be/qllecIdiE-4) or join our [Discord server](https://discord.gg/vm4SYSqsde) !

-## if you have the old installer:
+## If you have the old installer:

 1.)
 Open your current installer, and click uninstall.